TexasInstruments/mcupsdk-core/README.md

 ## Contributing to the project

 This project is currently not accepting contributions.
-We expect to accept contributions from 3Q23.
+Coming Soon!